d8corp/innet-server/README.md

 <br>

 `@innet/server` is a backend framework that brings **HTML-like** declarative markup to **server-side**.
+It can be used both for defining backend API contracts and for building complete, production-ready APIs.

 - **JSX** — Write backend with HTML-like syntax
 - **Components** — React-like component-driven approach